 Here’s an example of a novice YouTuber promoting his first video on his already established Instagram account.

-You can gain insights into your audience including their key demographics and interests.
-It also provides information on the search keywords that you’re videos are ranking for.
+You can gain insights into your audience, including their key demographics and interests.
+It also provides information on the search keywords that your videos are ranking for.
 This is very useful information as it helps fine-tune your SEO strategy.

 Here’s a screenshot of the interface that shows the different tabs and types of insights that you can get.

 The better you understand your current audience and account performance, the more you can improve in the future.
 Running a successful YouTube channel is an ongoing endeavor and takes continuous effort.
 The more you fine-tune your strategy, the better your future performance will be.

 These are some of the key things that you need to know to create a successful YouTube channel.
 Use these tips to set up your channel, optimize it to get your videos ranked, and gain more subscribers.